formatBCE/Koala-Satellite/instructions/software.md

 #### _Please re-insert the board after flash and make sure that displayed version is correct one._

+### DFU software auto-update
+Since version 2025.2.2, the Koala firmware includes corresponding DFU firmware for Respeaker Lite board.
+On first start after update, new firmware will be installed to Respeaker automatically.
+You will see Respeaker LED flashing yellow, while installing, and green on successful install.
+So now there's no need to update DFU firmware.
+Woohoo!

 ### Flashing ESPHome configuration to ESP32-S3 board

 #### Factory flashing